jeminpro/learn/web/docs/02_english/Comprehension/question_types/cheat_sheet.md

-# 📘 GL Comprehension Question Types — Clue Words Cheat Sheet
+# 📘 Question Types Cheat Sheet

 Keep this beside you when practising.
 Use the **clue words** to recognise the question type quickly.